zmactep/hasbolt-sample-app/README.md

                       get  "/movie/:title" movieR
 ```

-Here we construct a new state by `constrictState :: BoltCfg -> ServerState` function from hardcoded default configuration and set a number of routes.
-Let's implement this routes.
+Here we construct a new state by `constrictState :: BoltCfg -> ServerState` function from hardcoded default configuration and set routes.
+Let's implement these routes.

 First of all we need to respond with static [index.html](https://github.com/zmactep/hasbolt-sample-app/blob/master/index.html) on "/" route ([source](https://github.com/zmactep/hasbolt-sample-app/blob/master/src/Routes.hs#L20)):
 ```haskell